maximilianone/Tutorials/tutorials/v2-parser-testv2/v2-parser-testv2.md

 <!-- description -->         Description from the Tutorial body

 ## You will learn
-Now that you have set up a Dqqqqestination in the HANA Cloud Platform (HCP) cockpit, you will connect that destination to your local application.
+Now that you have set up a Destination in the HANA Cloud Platform (HCP) cockpit, you will connect that destination to your local application.

 ## Prerequisites
  - **Proficiency:** Beginner